Here’s an excellent reader question, basically asking what is the best type or size of gold to buy for trading in a currency collapse situation…

 2. Silver can be bought in much lower dollar amounts, so is likely a much better option in a trade situation where you wanted to swap some silver for some everyday goods.

 For more see this article on the potential usefulness of silver coins in a collapse situation: What Use Will Silver Coins be in New Zealand in a Currency Collapse?

 Gold’s Higher Value Means It May Not Be So Good for Trading for Smaller Everyday Goods

 Gold could be used in a similar way but obviously it’s much higher value would limit what you could trade it for.

-Shaving or filing some gold off a bar “to buy a load of bread” would not be advised as it most likely wouldn’t be so readily accepted that way.
+Shaving or filing some gold off a bar “to buy a load of bread” would not be advised.
+As the gold most likely wouldn’t be so readily accepted that way.
 A non-expert would find it difficult to determine if it was real gold or not in that form.
 Also the remaining bar would be damaged and possibly missing the purity and manufacturers stamp.
-Thereby limiting it’s resale value.
+Thereby limiting its resale value.

 Here’s more information on a popular silver coin: Silver Maple Monster Box – The Complete Guide

 Many people buy some silver coins as well as some gold too.

 Gold has the advantage of taking up much less space per dollar value than silver.
 Meaning it is easier and cheaper to store.
 Gold is also more stable and less volatile than silver.

 Head over to our order page to see why products and price are available to buy.